mariaalida/Exercise1/result.md

 Both the incrementing and the decrementing function shares a global variable.
 When running the functions, they run at the same time and may have different periods as well.
-Therefore while running, the variable i increases and decreases simultaniously. changed again again ag
+Therefore while running, the variable i increases and decreases simultaniously. changed again again aga